Gassandrid/crdg.xyz/content/Contraptions/index.md

 > [!note] Migrated article
 > This page was ported from the old MediaWiki and cleaned with AI.
 It may still contain formatting or factual issues; edits are encouraged.

 For *player designed* creations/machines that have been found to be useful for some case.
-These can range from **computer** circuits to useful **fishing automation** devices.s
+These can range from **computer** circuits to useful **fishing automation** devices.

 ## Additional information